|

 [EAS 44-211.513]

 An eligible Assistance Unit (AU) may receive Homeless Assistance (HA) once every 12 months for one incident of continuous homelessness that is caused by the same specific circumstances.
-The 12-month period begins on the day the first payment of either TS or PH is issued and ends 12 months later.
-Once the instance of homelessness is resolved, the AU is not eligible for any further HA payments until the next 12-month period, unless an exception is met.
+The 12-month period begins on the day the first payment of either Temporary Homeless Assistance (THA) or Permanent Homeless Assistance (PHA) is issued and ends 12 months later.
+The incident of homelessness ends when the AU receives the payment for PHA, even if they have not received THA.
+Once the instance of homelessness is resolved, the AU is not eligible for any further HA payments until the next 12-month period, unless an HA exception is met.

-Exception: Domestic abuse circumstances may be verified by a sworn statement.
+Exception: Domestic abuse (DA) circumstances may be verified by a sworn statement.

 |